nrfconnect/ncs-zigbee/docs/architectures.rst

 The single-chip solution has a combined RFIC (the IEEE 802.15.4 in case of Zigbee) and processor.
 Both the Zigbee stack and the application layer run on the local processor.
+The ZBOSS stack communicates directly with the nRF 802.15.4 radio driver, bypassing the Zephyr networking (L2) layer.

 This design has the following advantages: